aws/chalice/docs/source/topics/packaging.rst

-In order to deploy your Chalice app, a zip file is created that contains your application and all third party packages your application rqeuires.
+In order to deploy your Chalice app, a zip file is created that contains your application and all third party packages your application requires.
 This file is used by AWS Lambda and is referred to as a deployment package.

 Chalice will automatically create this deployment package for you, and offers